2006-2008 Mac Mini Core 2 Duo CPU Upgrades (Chip Swaps)|

 Then decided to upgrade cpu and get to lion to access a TM backup...so just put in a T7600 C2D (at Ebay UK auction).
 Lovely. (although 3 out of 4 broken nylon heat sink rivets - putting back, not taking out).
 Temperatures OK if not pushing it (with lid off, 1 rivet in place and some arctic 5 thermal compound).
 Will be slightly more comfortable once ebay member finally ships my replacements 20mm M3 bolts (which I ordered in anticipation thanks to someone else on here !)

 So now I have questions...
-(I've added my thoughts/answers, but welcome others esp. mini owners.-Mike)
+(I've added my thoughts/answers, but other mini owners may differ.)

 - Can I get from 10.6.8 to 10.7.4 without using the target mode option as MBP dead until Apple acknowledge my NVIDIA chip issue.